Tallow National School

 BREAKTIMES.

 At Scoil Mhuire we are fortunate enough in having such amazing facilities to encourage activity at small and big break.
-Our facilities include a GAA pitch, 2 large grass areas, our zoned school walkway, 2 basketball courts and 3 free-play areas.
+Our facilities include a GAA pitch, 60×40 metres Astroturf, 2 large grass areas, our zoned school walkway, 2 basketball courts and 3 free-play areas.
 Children use the walkway at break-times along with the free-play areas and basketball courts.
 The ASF committee help in the running and organising of lunchtime school GAA training.
 Friday’s are ‘Feel Good Friday’ where the school speakers are in full use, here you’ll find the children showing off some fun dance moves!!

 Active Classroom/Rainy Day Breaks